About the Office of City Forest Management

 About the City Forest Officer

-Rachel Malarich has over 12 years of experience in Southern California urban forestry with a focus on urban forest management, strategic planning, and community engagement.
+Rachel Malarich has over 14 years of experience in Southern California urban forestry with a focus on urban forest management, strategic planning, and community engagement.
 Before her appointment as City Forest Officer, Rachel served as Assistant Director of Environmental Services for Koreatown Youth and Community Center (KYCC), where she oversaw planting of thousands of trees in underserved communities in central Los Angleles.
 Prior to that, she spent a decade with Tree People, including three years as Director of Forestry.
-She has presented research on strategies to increase tree canopy in urban areas and improve community engagement.
 She is a Certified Arborist and Tree Risk Assessor Qualified with the International Society of Arboriculture and serves on the Board of the Street Tree Seminar, the local chapter of the California Urban Forest Council.

 “Trees do more than contribute to the look and feel of our neighborhoods — they are a key tool to protect vulnerable populations, improve public health, and enhance community well-being for all Angelenos.
 I am honored to serve our great city under the Mayor’s leadership to help manage and expand our urban forest and prepare Los Angeles to confront the rising crisis of climate change.”